slate20/ScribeEngine/README.md

 > <h4>NOTE: Windows Virus False-Positive</h4>
-> While it didn't originally, as of version 1.2, Windows has start falsely flagging the exe as a Virus.
+> While it didn't originally, as of version 1.2, Windows has started falsely flagging the exe as a Virus.
 I am aware and currently digging into what might be triggering it to see if I can implement an alternative that Windows will be happy with.

 # Scribe Engine - A Robust Text-Based Game Engine